YIJING DAO

 Pure Yang Mudra

 I think Wu Zhongxian's connection of the mudra to hexagram 63 is rather fanciful, since it requires a hidden yin line at the top to take account of us being a finger short to make a hexagram in a naturally elegant way.
-Still, interesting.
-In 2009 his book 'Seeking the Spirit of the Book of Change: 8 Days to Mastering a Shamanic Yijing Prediction System' was published, you can download the introduction in PDF (an earlier draft is also still there).
+Still, interesting [Internet Archive copy].
+In 2009 his book 'Seeking the Spirit of the Book of Change: 8 Days to Mastering a Shamanic Yijing Prediction System' was published.
 We've now reviewed this book.

 Xicizhuan